Senior Policy Advisor

-We engage stakeholders at the local, national, and global levels to accelerate progress on USAID’s Journey to Self-Reliance toward achievement of critical health and development goals such as the Sustainable Development Goals.
+We engage stakeholders at the local, national, and global levels to accelerate progress toward sustainable development in health and related sectors.
 In both East and West Africa, our flagship Policy Communication Fellows program is creating a new model of sustainability by forming networks of policy communication trainers based in strategic institutions.

 How do we provide technical assistance and training?
 In just one example, our PACE project staff partnered with competitively selected youth-led teams in Kenya, Nigeria, Pakistan, South Sudan, and Uganda to amplify their policy advocacy on such topics as youth-friendly family planning services, female genital mutilation/cutting, child marriage, gender-based violence, and maternal health.
 We provided participants and their organizations with tailored technical and leadership training and ongoing mentorship on techniques in policy communication, fact-based and data-driven advocacy, and multimedia production.
 The advocates used accessible technology, including mobile phones and social media platforms, to build engaging campaigns focused on specific policy advocacy objectives targeted at their peers, communities, and key decisionmakers—and they passed their skills down to their peers, expanding the reach of their campaigns and sustaining local youth-led policy advocacy.